The following people are classified as the working board members and represent the hands of Philo.

 Coordinator, Lia Neterval-Quiel

-Leah Neterval-Quiel is a student at the University of Wisconsin-La Crosse majoring in Spanish and Psychology with a minor and Ethnic and Racial Studies.
-She has an immense passion for social justice and giving back to the community.
-This is reflected in the time she has spent volunteering at various social justice agencies within the La Crosse area.
-Leah comes from a diverse background, originating from Milwaukee, WI, and a multicultural household with an immigrant mother.
-Leah is extremely motivated to ensure that the unheard voices get heard.
+Lis Neterval-Quiel is a recent graduate of the University of Wisconsin-La Crosse with a BA in Spanish and a double minor in Psychology and Ethnic & Racial Studies.
+She has an immense passion for social justice and giving back to the community, this is reflected in the time she has invested volunteering at various social justice agencies within the La Crosse area and her course load throughout her undergraduate career.
+Lia comes from a diverse background, originating from Milwaukee, WI, and a multicultural household with an immigrant mother.
+Lia is extremely motivated to ensure that the unheard voices get heard and securing sustainability throughout all aspects of her life.
+In her free time she enjoys spending time outdoors with her pup, whether its a hike, a short walk, or a playful trip to the dog park.
+Lia also tries to make time for her friends, family and loved ones as much as possible!

 Cinematographer, Tyler Fimreite